23 Writing Tips For Bloggers Who Think They Can’t Write!

 6) Use Quotations!

-Don’t over do it – unless you plan on doing a post that includes lots of quotations
+But don’t overdo it – unless you plan a post that includes lots of quotations

 Using an appropriate quotation by A N Other is a great way ‘lift’ a blog post and inspire yourself!